Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: EXPERIMENT AND DATA ANALYSIS

 \subsection{Event Planes Reconstruction}

-The second- and third-order flow vectors $Q_{n}\equiv(Q_{n,x}, Q_{n,y})$ and the event-plane angles $\Psi_{n}$ are reconstructed from the anisotropic flow itself following the procedure described in Refs.~\cite{PhysRevC.58.1671, Voloshin:2008dg}:
+The second- and third-order flow vectors $Q_{n}\equiv(Q_{n,x}, Q_{n,y})$ and the {\em event-plane} angles $\psi_{n}$ (an estimate of the flow-plane angle $\Psi_n$) are reconstructed from the anisotropic flow itself following the procedure described in Refs.~\cite{PhysRevC.58.1671, Voloshin:2008dg}:

 where $w_{i}$ is the weight for $i^{th}$ particle, and the sum goes over all particles used in the calculation.
 For the flow vector and event-plane angle reconstruction in the TPC, primary tracks with $0.2< p_{\mathrm{T}} < 2.0$~GeV/$c$ were taken from $-1 < \eta < -0.1$ and $0.1 <\eta < 1$.
 The flow vectors were reconstructed with unit weight for the Particle-level calculations and with transverse momentum weight for the Q-level calculations (see below).
-Charged particles emitted in the forward and backward rapidity regions create a signal distribution with distinct peaks, each representing different numbers of minimally ionizing particles (nMIP) in the EPD, BBC tiles.
+Charged particles emitted in the forward and backward pseudorapidity regions create a signal distribution with distinct peaks, each representing different numbers of minimally ionizing particles (nMIP) in the EPD and BBC tiles.
 In the EPD, the event-plane angles were reconstructed using nMIP of each EPD tile $i$ which satisfies $0.3\leq$ nMIP $\leq 3$ as weight, $w_{i}$, in Eqs.~\ref{Qx} and ~\ref{Qy}.
-The weight is set to $3$ if nMIP $> 3$.
+The weight is set to $3$ if nMIP $> 3$ to suppress distortions from large Landau fluctuations in the energy-loss distribution.
 Similar information is used to reconstruct event-plane angles in the BBC.

-Recentering of flow vectors and flattening of $\Psi_{n}$ distribution were performed to remove any acceptance effects.
+Recentering of flow vectors and flattening of $\psi_{n}$ distribution were performed to remove any acceptance effects.
 This procedure was done on the run-by-run basis in each z-vertex bin of $2$~cm width and centrality bin of $5\%$ step.

-Figure~\ref{fig:psi2psi3Res} shows the event-plane resolutions as a function of centrality for the second- and third-order anisotropic flow calculated for the TPC, EPD, and BBC pseudorapidity subevents in the isobar collisions.
+Figure~\ref{fig:psi2psi3Res} shows the event-plane resolutions ${\rm Res}(\Psi_n)\equiv\mean{\cos[n(\psi_n-\Psi_n)]}$ as a function of centrality for the second- and third-harmonic anisotropic flow calculated for the TPC, EPD, and BBC pseudorapidity subevents in the isobar collisions.
 The event-plane resolution calculations were done with the two- and three-subevent methods~\cite{Voloshin:2008dg}.
+Figure~\ref{fig:psi2psi3Res} presents calculations using the two-subevent method.
+Note that the calculation of the event-plane resolutions using rapidity subevents might be affected by flow-plane decorrelations.
+See the next section for more details.